 Motorcyclists must be especially vigilant about weather conditions, as they have less protection and stability than enclosed vehicles.

-- Reduced visibility to other drivers in poor weather
+- Reduced visibility to other drivers in poor weather makes you nearly invisible

 Daily Commuters